kornelski/pngquant/lib/MANUAL.md

 ##License

 [BSD-like](https://raw.github.com/pornel/improved-pngquant/master/lib/COPYRIGHT).
-It can be liked with both free and closed-source software.
+It can be linked with both free and closed-source software.

 ##Download